-- Each time the canner is washed, remove the sealing ring and wash in warm, sudsy water, rinse, dry, and replace in cover. - The sealing ring and overpressure plug should be replaced at least every three years or sooner if sealing ring becomes hard, deformed, cracked, worn, pitted, or if the canner becomes difficult to open or close.
+- Each time the canner is washed, remove the sealing ring and wash in warm, soapy water, rinse, dry, and replace in cover. - The sealing ring and overpressure plug should be replaced at least every 3 years or sooner if sealing ring becomes hard, deformed, cracked, worn, pitted, or if the canner becomes difficult to open or close.
 Failure to replace the sealing ring and overpressure plug could result in bodily injury or property damage.
-Use only genuine Presto[TM] replacement parts. - Exposure of the sealing ring and overpressure plug to direct high heat, such as a hot burner or stovetop, will cause the sealing ring and overpressure plug to deteriorate rapidly.
+Use only genuine Presto® replacement parts. - Exposure of the sealing ring and overpressure plug to direct high heat, such as a hot burner or stovetop, will cause the sealing ring and overpressure plug to deteriorate rapidly.
 If this occurs, replace these parts. - Before replacing the sealing ring, clean the sealing ring groove with a brush, if necessary. - To clean or replace the overpressure plug, push it out of its opening from the top of the cover.
 After cleaning, or when replacing, reinsert the plug by pushing the domed side of the plug into the opening from the underside of the cover, until the bottom edge is fully and evenly seated against the underside of the cover.
-When properly installed, the word (TOP) will be visible on the overpressure plug when viewed from the outside of the cover (Fig. M). - If the overpressure plug is ever forced out of the cover due to excess pressure while cooking or canning, it is important to call the Presto Customer Service Department at 1-800-877-0441.
-Do not attempt to use the released overpressure plug.
+When properly installed, the word (TOP) will be visible on the overpressure plug when viewed from the outside of the cover

+(Fig. K).